 Playlist: The 30 Greatest Instrumental Songs Ever

-HEAR MUSIC: Eddie V., MIles, Zappa and 27 more must-hear tunes.
+HEAR MUSIC: Eddie V., Miles, Zappa and 27 more must-hear tunes.

 In the latest issue of SPIN, we caught up with Explosions in the Sky, the Texas-based band who’ve taken wordless music to unexpected heights.
 But they’re hardly the first to rock with their traps shut.
 Since the 1950s, pop, rock, jazz, metal, and no-wave have produced tons of classic tracks sans frontperson.
-Below, a brief history of the greatest instrumental songs, and what made them memorable.
+Below, a brief history of the best instrumental songs, and what made them memorable.
 Plus, stream a selection of the picks in our player.

 Have your own favorites?
 Post them in the comments!

 Written By Charles Aaron, Jason Cohen, Catherine Davis, and Kevin O’Donnell

 Bill Doggett, “Honky Tonk, Part 1 and 2″ (1956)

 Led by Billy Butler’s atmospheric strolling guitar, this double-sided smash by organist Doggett’s band became an R&B and rock’n’roll standard.
 It also provides the soundtrack for the scene in Blue Velvet where Dennis Hopper exclaims the immortal hipster credo: “Heineken?
 Fuck that shit!
 Pabst Blue Ribbon!”